-- IMCCS Leadership: The IMCCS Leadership is a multi-organizational consortium made up of an Executive Committee and Secretariat who govern the activities of the IMCCS.
+- IMCCS Leadership: The IMCCS Leadership is a multi-organizational consortium made up of an Expert Group, Executive Committee and Secretariat who govern the activities of the IMCCS.
 More.

 - IMCCS: The IMCCS is a Council of senior military leaders and security experts from the governmental and nongovernmental sectors, consisting of the full Council and an IMCCS Expert Group.
 More.